twilco/widen.github.io/_posts/2015-10-12-future-of-the-web-react-falcor.md

 ## Going further

 There's a lot more we can do with Falcor, React, Webpack, and ECMAScript 6, of course.
 This post and the associated example exists simply to get you started.
+In particular, you should read up on a Falcor topic that I omitted from my example for the sake of simplicity: [reference routes][falcor-ref].
+When you develop a _real_ web application backed by non-trivial data, you'll find yourself making use of the reference type in Falcor quite often.
+I encourage you to spend some time following the Falcor and React tutorials as well.
+And if you need more information regarding ECMAScript 6, [Mozilla Developer Network is a _great_ reference][es6-mdn].

-Here are some ways that you could improve our simple names app, if you are interested in further honing your skills:
+Here are some ways that you can improve our simple names app, if you are interested in further honing your skills:

 1. Allow existing names to be edited.
 This will require an "edit names" React component, as well as a Falcor "set" route.
 2. Allow existing names to be re-ordered.
 You'll probably need to add code to the NamesList component, along with another Falcor route to handle index updates.